rmylonas/MetaDB/README.md

 ISAtab files can be uploaded in the ZIP format. **Attention: make sure to directly compress the ISAtab files, and not any folders containing these files.
 Compression done by _ISAcreator_ will not work.** Make sure that your Study identifier is unique and that your instrument and methods exist in **MetaDB**.

 Once uploaded, you can select the *Assays* you want to import.
-If you added any *Assay* to an existing ISAtab file and reload this file again, they new *Assay* will appear for selection as well.
+If you added any *Assay* to an existing ISAtab file and reload this file again, the new *Assay* will appear for selection as well.
 Already imported *Assays* can not be changed.
 To change them, you first have to remove them and reimport the new versions.

 When uploading, you have to choose your group, project and instrument method.
 If your setting is missing, an user with administration rights has to insert your settings into **MetaDB**.
 Depending on your method, randomization of your samples will be done while imported.